-- How To Get Started? - You can take our 3 minute quiz and see if a PSD will work for your needs.
+- How To Get Started? - You can take our 3-minute quiz and see if a PSD will work for your needs.

 How Are PSDs Different From ESAs?

-Psychiatric service dogs and service pets are different from an animal that provides emotional support in that they are trained to do certain tasks to help their handler.
+Psychiatric service dogs and service animals are different from an animal that provides emotional support in that they are trained to do certain tasks to help their handler.
 ESAs earn their title by providing emotional support to their owners because of a mental health condition.
 A psychiatric service dog, or psychiatric assistance dog, assists a person struggling with a physical or mental impairment.
 Different types of service dogs include guide dogs and hearing dogs.
-Interestingly, while the standards for the dogs are different, the list of mental and emotional disabilities that qualify for a psychiatric service pet is exactly the same as the list for qualifying for an ESA.
+Interestingly, while the standards for the dogs are different, the list of mental and emotional disabilities that qualify for a psychiatric service dog is exactly the same as the list for qualifying for an ESA.

 Psychiatric service dogs are also legally required to be accommodated in more places than emotional support animals.
 While ESAs are only legally required to be accommodated by a housing provider, service dogs must be accepted at just about any place you might need to go, unless your request for accommodation is unreasonable or the dog poses a threat to anyone else.
 This includes your place of residence, hotels, Airbnbs, a flight with any airline, supermarkets, and restaurants.